 PEER REVIEW COMMITTEE

-A thirteen member Peer Review Committee is appointed by the Board of Trustees.
+A seven member Peer Review Committee is appointed by the Board of Trustees.
 This committee is in charge of evaluating new physician applicants and covered members.
 The committee is comprised of physician members representing various specialties.
 Because of the cooperative structure, the physician members are responsible for the professional liability claims made against the other members of HAPI.
 Therefore, PIP has a strict screening process for all applicants, and also conducts ongoing peer review of its members.
 The application process is designed to identify physicians with good claims records, that practice the highest quality of medicine and who HAPI believes will be the least likely to encounter lawsuits.
 If, after becoming a member, a physician develops a pattern of practice that the organization believes adds unusual risk, the member will be counseled by the Peer Review Committee.
 If the member cannot, or will not, correct any deficiencies noted by the Peer Review Committee, then the Board of Trustees has the right to terminate the physician's membership in the Plan.

 RISK MANAGEMENT COMMITTEE